marshallflax/vision/AWS_Developer.md

   - Only objects created after replication enabled; S3 Batch Replication for existing objects.
   - Deletion replication is optional; permanent deletions blocked
 - Same-region (SRR) and Cross-region (CRR)
-  - May apply to all objects in bucket, or whose which pas a filter
+  - May apply to all objects in bucket, or whose which pass a filter
   - Target can have different ownership, storage class, encryption, etc.
   - RTC (Replication Time Control) does 99.99% within 15m -- but more USD
   - Cloudwatch metrics available -- but more USD